This is going to be emotional. I apologize in advance.

 But then again, do I?

 There’s no culinary act that can’t be done without you.
 No offense, but you haven’t been around forever.
-People were making breads and cakes before electricity was even around, but it also took a lot longer and required more effort from strong whisking arms.
+People were making bread and cakes before electricity was even around, but it also took a lot longer and required more effort from strong whisking arms.

 I must say that there are things I have not attempted because I’ve been hesitant to the mixing process.
 Will I overmix?
 Undermix?
 What’s “until just combined” really mean?
-These things have prevented me from baking the ciabatta, french breads, cakes, pasty dough and creams that I see people like Ina Garten and Paula Deen whip out of your glass bowls.
+These things have prevented me from baking the ciabatta, french bread, cakes, pasty dough and creams that I see people like Ina Garten and Paula Deen whip out of your glass bowls.